Seasonal Crafts

 Squirrel Step 16

 17. Loop the tail up and pin the other end to the back of the Squirrel’s head.
 Sew in place.
 Lastly, pin a middle section to the Squirrel and sew in place.
-You can sew as much of the tail down as you’d like and play with the placement to get the shape you’d like.
+You can sew as much of the tail down as you’d like and play with the placement to get the desired shape.

 Squirrel Step 17A